Top 20 Managed Detection and Response (MDR) Security Companies List

 To help clarify the situation, Gartner’s 2018 Market Guide for Managed Detection and Response Services points to 20 U.S.-based companies — actually, 21 — that offer credible MDR capabilities.
 Here’s the U.S. list (sorted alphabetically) along with MSSP Alert’s background on each company.

-Related: Many of these U.S.-based companies will likely appear on our Top 100 MSSP 2018 Company List and Research when it debuts in September 2018.
+Related: Many of these U.S.-based companies also appeared on our Top 200 MSSP 2019 Company List and Research when it debuted in September 2019.

 Top 20 MDR (Managed Detection and Response) Security Companies to Know